-The statements on tax regulations apply only to investors who have unlimited tax liability in Germany.
-Investors who have unlimited tax liability in Germany are hereinafter also referred to as resident taxpayers.
+The statements on tax regulations apply only to investors, who have unlimited tax liability in Germany.
 We recommend foreign investors to contact their tax advisers before acquiring shares in the Fund described in this Sales Prospectus and to clarify potential tax consequences arising from the acquisition of shares in their home country for their specific case.
-Foreign investors are investors who do not have unlimited tax liability.
-They are also referred to hereinafter as non-residents for tax purposes.